 Centrality drives scalability – for smaller as well as larger organizations

 Internal communication has historically been a function seen mainly in companies with more than 1000 employees.
 The proliferation of channels and activities has been particularly pronounced in large organizations, and the movement towards centrality will likely make IC more scalable and efficient in large companies.

 But the move towards centrality also enables a more compelling case for formal internal communication for smaller organizations engaging employees in multiple locations.

-The main barrier is the current lack of a business model to get sufficient IC expertise into smaller organizations.
+Introducing professionalized IC into smaller organizations offers a particular area of opportunity.
 Few small organizations have communication staff in general, much less any with deep IC expertise.
-But the ability of certain technology platforms to automate many IC implementation tasks could make it possible for organizations to acquire IC expertise through other means to make the best use of those platforms - either by upskilling their own staff in line with the spread of global standards, obtaining it on a consulting basis through platform vendors, or even by hiring dedicated full or part-time resource.
+But the ability of certain technology platforms to automate many IC implementation tasks could make it possible for organizations to acquire IC expertise through other means to make the best use of those platforms – either by upskilling their own staff, obtaining it on a consulting basis through platform vendors, or even by hiring dedicated full or part-time resource.

 If smaller firms begin to see IC as a viable alternative to over-reliance on line management, or to physically gathering employees in common locations, it is also likely that the IC practitioners who are hired by smaller firms will play a much more central leadership role in those firms.
 This could prove the clearest – and least expected – route to the “seat at the table” that IC pros have historically sought.